Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Small-noise approximation of the RP resonances,

-These eigenvalues are represented for $\delta = 1$ and $\epsilon = 0.4$ as blue triangles in Fig.~\ref{fig:artMixingEigVal}-(d).
-A triangular array of eigenvalues is found, as for $\delta < \delta_c$ in panel (c) {\mk of the same figure}.
-However, the real part of these eigenvalues satisfies $\Re(\lambda_{ln}) \le -2 \delta.$ {\mk The latter bound characterizes actually the rate of expansion of volumes near the unstable {\mk steady state} $x_*$ (and away from the limit cycle $\Gamma$) The latter decreases with increasing $\delta$, i.e.~as the instability of $x_*$ increases.}
+These eigenvalues are represented for fixed values of the parameters as blue triangles in Fig.~\ref{fig:artMixingEigVal}-(d).
+A triangular array of eigenvalues is found, as for $\delta < 0$ in panel (c) {\mk of the same figure}.
+However, the real part of these eigenvalues satisfies $\Re(\lambda_{ln}) \le -2 \delta.$ {\mk The latter bound actually characterizes the rate of expansion of volumes near the unstable {\mk steady state} $x_*$ (and away from the limit cycle $\Gamma$).
+The latter decreases with increasing $\delta$, i.e.~as the instability of $x_*$ increases.}